min2ha/ukwa-site/content/target/69897/index.en.md

   "subject": "Brexit"
 }

-# BBC News: How young and old would vote on Brexit now

 Few issues divide opinions between different age groups quite as sharply as Brexit.
 And it could be that the differences are becoming even more pronounced.